YashIndane/pyculas/README.md

 `(['4x'] , 12)`

-Here `value` means at which point you want to differentaite and `level` means the nth derivative.
+Here `value` means at which point you want to differentiate and `level` means the nth derivative.